Thisizzellie/FloodDetection-SemanticSegmentation/README.md

 # Building-a-disaster-risk-monitoring-system-using-computer-vision
 Flood detection using semantic segmentation .
-For the purposes of detecting flood events, we will develop a semantic segmentation model trained with labelled images that are generated from Sentinel-1 data.
+For the purposes of detecting flood events, I will develop a semantic segmentation model trained with labelled images that are generated from Sentinel-1 data.

 ### What is the purpose?